News

 The National Honor Society recently inducted its newest class of Léman students in a ceremony at the Upper School Theater.

-By Zander Sargeant
+By Zander E Sargeant

 The Brazilian candidates, Jair Bolsonaro of the right wing and Luiz Inácio Lula da Silva from the left wing, competed in a classic political struggle for power, in which Silva emerged victorious.